nicoladebbia/CredLink/CONTRIBUTING.md

 Thank you for your interest in contributing to CredLink!
 This document provides guidelines and information for contributors.

-## 🎯 Honesty Principles (READ FIRST)

-**We are committed to radical transparency.
-Every contribution must follow these principles:**

-### 1. Never Make Unmeasured Claims
-- ❌ Don't claim "99.9% survival" without measurement
-- ❌ Don't claim "fast" without benchmarks
-- ❌ Don't claim "production ready" without deployment
-- ✅ Use "target", "goal", or "planned" for future features
-- ✅ Mark all claims with evidence or "unmeasured"

-### 2. Be Honest About What Doesn't Work
-- ❌ Don't hide broken features
-- ❌ Don't write docs as if features exist when they don't
-- ✅ Add warnings to broken features
-- ✅ Clearly separate "works" from "planned"

-### 3. No Vaporware Comparisons
-- ❌ Don't compare our architecture to competitors' shipping products
-- ❌ Don't claim we're "better" without proof
-- ✅ Wait until we ship to make comparisons
-- ✅ Compare fairly with measured data only

-### 4. Report Dishonest Claims
-If you find a dishonest claim:
-1. Open an issue using `.github/ISSUE_TEMPLATE/honesty-report.md`
-2. We'll fix it within 48 hours
-3. See [APOLOGY.md](APOLOGY.md) for our commitment

----

 ## Getting Started

 ### Prerequisites